Last Updated on June 19, 2023 by Ellen

 7. Use Date Insert Fields

-It’s important for many of your emails to be pre-crafted, but you can make the email message look as if it was just created by using the date insert field.
+It’s important for you to pre-craft for your emails.
+But, you can make the email message look like you just created it by using the date insert field.
 Then the email message looks timelier.
-With that function, in conjunction with special sales pages that also show the current date, you can personalize by keeping everything looking current.
+With that function, in conjunction with special sales pages showing the current date, you can personalize by keeping everything looking current.

 8. Use Retargeting Technology